‘SAO: Ordinal Scale’ Movie Cover And Creator Reki Kawahara’s Interview Suggests Asuna And Other Heroines Of Anime Get More Screen-Time And Importance In ‘Sword Art Online’ Movie

 — シリカ/綾野珪子 (@UserID_Silica) July 5, 2014

-Fortunately, creator Reki Kawahara recently delighted fans by offering some new information and several hints about the movie, but most importantly, he confirmed that the heroines will be getting significantly more screen time.
+Fortunately, creator Reki Kawahara recently delighted fans by offering some new information and several hints about the movie, but most importantly, he confirmed that the heroines would be getting significantly more screen time.
 According to an interview with creator Reki Kawahara in Sword Art Online Magazine volume 2 and the latest Dengeki Bungo Magazine, the leading ladies, especially Silica, will be prominently featured in the anime movie Ordinal Scale, reported Crunchyroll.

 The #SAOMovieUS is coming to U.S. theaters on 3/9!
 Get ticket/theater details now at: https://t.co/D0CoFlCAv6 #ordinalscale #SAO pic.twitter.com/owrFbUAL8X